ahawkins/harness/README.md

 ## Usage

 In the metrics world there are two types of things: Gauges and Counters.
-Gauges are time senstive and represent something at a specific point in time.
+Gauges are time sensitive and represent something at a specific point in time.
 Counters keep track of things and should be increasing.
 Counters can be reset back to zero.
 You can combine counters and/or gauges to correlate data about your application.
 Meters monitor counters.
 They